vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 #### Your Task {#task}

-Create your own solution from scratch to complete the requirements listed below.
+Create your own solution, from scratch, to complete the requirements listed below.

 ---

 #### Requirements {#reqs}

-1. Create the following Trees on paper/MS Paint/etc. (the values are yours to decide) and display their contents using all three Traversal methods:
+1. Create the following Trees on paper/MS Paint/etc. (the values are yours to decide) and display their contents using all three traversal methods:

    1. Full Binary Tree with 7 Nodes
    2. Complete Ternary Tree with 8 Nodes
    3. Balanced 4-ary Tree with 15 Nodes

-2. Implement a simple Binary Tree.
+2. Implement and test a simple Binary Tree.
 Use the following function definitions to help you:

    ```c++
    // Search the Tree for the Node containing 'parent_data' and append a new Node containing